Expression Syntax Information Bottleneck for Math Word Problems: Introduction

-However, the previous MWP methods appear to rely on spurious correlations between the {shallow heuristics in problem} and solution expression \cite{patel2021nlp}.
-For example, as shown in Table \ref{tab:case0}, previous models may associate Problem 1 and Problem 2 with the mathematical formula ``x$\times$y$\div$z'', since these two problems have similar semantic patterns, e.g., \textit{calculating the speed}.
-Based on this association, the models could generate wrong solution expression for Problem 3 which has similar semantic problem expression {like the text segment "place A to place B" in Problems 1-2.} In particular, the models that learn spurious correlations are more likely to generate wrong solution expression ``$220\times25\%\div30\%$'', rather than ``$220\div(25\%+30\%)$'' for Problem 3.
-We define such a false association as spurious correlation.
 Some recent studies have revealed that MWP solvers relying on spurious correlations could achieve high accuracy \cite{patel2021nlp,kumar2021adversarial}.
 These models can even compute correct answers without paying attention to the question part in the problem such as the text segment ``\textit{how many kilometers is the total length of the two places?}'' in Problem 3 \textit{calculating the distance}.
 In addition, the solution expression is sensitive to the perturbed latent {representations} \cite{liangsolving}, since the semantically similar mathematical problems, even with totally different solution expressions and {questions}, can be encoded closely in the latent space. {We believe it is an evidence that redundant information containing spurious correlations is encoded in the latent representation.} Therefore, it is necessary to alleviate the spurious correlations by {compressing the latent representations for math expressions while filtering latent-specific redundancy}.

 To solve the above challenges, we design a \textbf{E}xpression \textbf{S}yntax \textbf{I}nformation \textbf{B}ottleneck method for MWP based on variational information bottleneck (VIB) \cite{alemi2016deep}, which aims to discard redundant information containing spurious correlations \cite{fischer2020conditional,mukherjee2020ccmi}.
 Our key idea is to encourage multiple models to predict the same math expression with different problem representations of the same problem so as to capture consistent information about expression syntax tree in expressions and discard latent-specific redundancy containing syntax-irrelevant information.
 In addition, we leverage mutual learning \cite{zhang2018deep} for learning variational information bottleneck, which can effectively reduce the latent-specific redundancy.
 Inspired by the observation that there are usually multiple solutions to solve a problem, we also design a self-distillation loss which encourages the decoder to rely on the syntax information in latent space, enabling the model to generate diverse solutions.